sameerkumar18/aztro/README.rst

 Other Contributors -
     * Harshit Sahni (for the idea)
     * Aditya Dhawan (for Ajax example)
+    * Srijit S Madhavan (for ECMAScript and ReactJS example)

 Source of horoscope updates - http://astrology.kudosmedia.net/